 Ben’s Guide to Government for Kids provides information and activities designed for educators, parents, and students in K-12 to help teach about our government and how it works.
 It is an educational site put on by the Government Printing Office, named in honor of Benjamin Franklin.
-You can also download a free activity book for lessons and fun activities.

 Election Lapbook